 Brigadier-General Cape’s replacement at 39th Division, Brigadier-General Montague Leyland Hornby D.S.O., G.O.C.
 116th Brigade, (left), severely wounded during the Waziristan Expedition in 1894-95, lasted just five days before being severely wounded again on 23rd March as the Germans advanced and the British retreated.
 Hornby would return in October.
 His replacements at both brigade and divisional level would not be so lucky.
 Lieutenant-Colonel (acting Brigadier-General) William Colsey Millward D.S.O (right), his successor as G.O.C.
 116th Brigade, had enlisted in 1914 as a private, as fine an example of promotion from the ranks as any, I would have thought.
 Three times buried by shell explosions during the war, and three times a survivor, dug out alive each time, on one occasion the only man still breathing, and now in command of a brigade, on 28th (possibly 29th) March, as the retreat before the Germans continued and his exhausted troops mustered for another day on the road south of Villers-Brettoneaux, a stray German shell fell close to where Millward was standing having his morning shave.
 He was severely wounded and evacuated, spending six months in a military hospital in Rouen, during which time his left leg had to be amputated at the hip.

 Two generals would be captured and one killed on the Somme on 24th March .
 Brigadier-General Frederick Stewart Dawson, G.O.C.
-South African Brigade, 9th Division (top), was captured near Combles but only after his ammunition had run out, and Brigadier-General Vivian Telford Bailey D.S.O., G.O.C.
+South African Brigade, 9th Division (top left), was captured near Combles but only after his ammunition had run out, and Brigadier-General Vivian Telford Bailey D.S.O., G.O.C.
 142nd Brigade, 47th Division (no photo), was wounded and captured north of Delville Wood (main photo).
 The two lower insets are both of Brigadier-General Randle Barnett-Barker D.S.O. & Bar, G.O.C.
 99th Brigade, 2nd Division, retired in 1913, returned in 1914, awarded a D.S.O. on the Somme in 1916 and a Bar at Arras in 1917, who was killed by a shell at Gueudecourt, just a couple of miles north east of Delville Wood, aged 47.
 His grave was later lost and he is remembered on a special memorial in Albert Communal Cemetery Extension.
 On 27th March Brigadier-General Reginald Le Normand Brabazon, Lord Ardee, G.O.C.
 4th Guards Brigade, 31st Division (no photo), was gassed at Monchy-au-Bois, and on 28th March another general, Brigadier-General Edward Henry Charles Patrick Bellingham, G.O.C.
 118th Brigade, 39th Division (top right), was captured.

 Following the death of the acting G.O.C. of 39th Division, Brigadier-General Cape, and the wounding of his replacement, Brigadier-General Hornby, the divisions actual G.O.C., Major-General Edward Feetham (bottom left), returned from leave to resume command.
 On 29th March, another bad day, Feetham was hit by a shell splinter in the neck as the Germans bombarded Demuin, dying soon after.
 He was known as a front line general, ‘scarcely a day passed…without his going to the very foremost positions held by our troops’.
 Aged 54, he was originally buried in the communal cemetery at Guignemicourt, his body later moved to Picquigny British Cemetery, west of Amiens.
 The same day Major-General Neill Malcolm, G.O.C.
 66th Division (top left), badly wounded in South Africa, was wounded by shrapnel at Domart; he would return to the ill-fated command of 39th Division in September for the last few months of the war.
 And to make a bad day worse, in the evening, Brigadier-General Harry Townshend Fulton D.S.O., G.O.C.
 3rd New Zealand Brigade, New Zealand Division (right), another man badly wounded in South Africa where he had earned a D.S.O., was killed by concussion when a German shell scored a direct hit on the New Zealand Rifle Brigade headquarters at Colincamps (centre inset) where Fulton was at the time.
 Aged 48, he is buried in Doullens Communal Cemetery Extension No. 1.
 The upper inset, which also appeared in the first post of the series, shows Fulton in 1917 inspecting the German lines at Messines through binoculars, the photographer and the other men in the shot sensibly keeping well below the parapet, suggesting, perhaps, that this photograph is no mere publicity shot.